anubhavprabhakar/odin-recipes/README.md

 # odin-recipies
-this repo contains the recipies projects i made while covering the odin project lessons
+this repo contains the recipies project i made while covering the odin project lessons